 Jacque Coe is a communications and PR strategist with over 25 years of experience in media and public relations.
 She is nationally accredited in public relations (APR) by the Public Relations Society of America (PRSA), and led the 2014 national campaign to celebrate the 50th anniversary of the APR.
 She serves PRSA National on the Accreditation Marketing Committee to encourage more professionals to achieve their accreditation, and is currently Chair of the 2018 PRSA North Pacific District Conference in Seattle.
-In late 2017, Jacque was elected incoming President of the Puget Sound chapter of PRSA for 2019.
+Jacque is President-Elect of the Puget Sound chapter of PRSA, and will serve as President in 2019.

-Jacque has served on the executive teams of a number of dynamic and growing organizations.
+Jacque has been a communications consultant since 2017.
+Previously, she held positions on executive teams of a number of dynamic and growing organizations.
 She served as chief communications officer for the Seattle Public Schools and the Bellevue School District; leading Seattle through the largest teacher’s strike in the Northwest and Bellevue through rapid change of superintendents, collective bargaining, strategic planning, boundary review, bond and school board elections.
 In the consumer goods arena, Jacque served as Senior Director of Strategic Communications for the Dairy Farmers of Washington, and the Communications Director for Washington’s Lottery.
 In health care, she supported Group Health amid their acquisition by Kaiser Permanente.
 In the non-profit sector, Jacque was the Director of Marketing and Communications for the Alliance for Education, the charitable foundation for the Seattle Public Schools.

 A seasoned storyteller, Jacque’s first career was as an award-winning journalist in Northwest newsrooms, most recently at KING-TV in Seattle where she was planning editor for KING’s daily news, special reports, special projects, and breaking news coverage.
 Prior to joining KING 5, Jacque was a news director, anchor, reporter and assignment editor for various stations in Oregon, Idaho, North Dakota and Spokane; winning awards for writing and news coverage.
 As the former Vice-President of the Idaho Press Club, she helped develop an award for journalists for ethical decision-making—one of the first of its kind in the nation.
 Jacque is an alumni of Eastern Washington University, holding a BA in Communications-Radio/TV News.
-She is married, has a teenage son–and a beagle, and loves sailing, cooking and photography.
 Jacque is a consistent volunteer for YMCA, Sea Scouts, Social Venture Partners, and other non-profits benefiting children and young professionals.